Wait a minute...

 The longer the better

 best to enjoy every moment you've got.

 Learning to embrace happenstance is a

 a rather natural process.
 There's no way

-of bliss to anything specific.
-I can only
+state of bliss to anything specific.
+I must

-last year I've learned to let it flow.
-And
+better results.
+Hence I've learned to let it

 through our Horse Chestnut or my